NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/overview.rst

 building features that are limited by the tax assessor and open inventory data, (2) further validate the developed workflow with a recent hurricane event with field investigation data, and (3) identifying potential research needs for refining/upgrading/extending damage assessment methods and models at parcel levels.
-Similar to the general idea of other testbeds, COM1munity developers can progressively contribute refinements that increase the fidelity and capacities of the backend regional resilience assessment workflow.
+Similar to the general idea of other testbeds, community developers can progressively contribute refinements that increase the fidelity and capacities of the backend regional resilience assessment workflow.
 This documentation specifically demonstrates the process of:
 (1) asset description, (2) hazard characterization, (3) asset representation, (4) damage and loss modeling for the Lake Charles inventory.
 Sample results are presented to verify the workflow and validate its different aspects